 The election of MCAN's directors will take place by cumulative voting.
-Shareholders may not be able to distribute votes other than equally among the nominees at the Meeting.
-If a shareholder wishes to distribute votes other than equally among the nominees, the shareholder should do so by following the instructions on the form of proxy provided with this Circular.
 Usually, shareholders of a public company are entitled to one vote per common share on all matters and a simple majority of the votes cast determines whether nominees are elected to the Board.
 However, the Act requires cumulative voting for the election of directors where more than 10% of the voting shares of a company governed by the Act are beneficially owned, directly or indirectly, by a shareholder.
 The process of cumulative voting is described on page 4.
 Shareholders are urged to read that section carefully, as proxies purporting to allocate more votes than a shareholder is entitled to, or otherwise completed in error, will be void.

 The Board has established nine as the number of directors to be elected at the Meeting.
-If there are no nominees other than the nine individuals proposed in this Circular, the shareholders attending the Meeting in person or online who are entitled to vote, will be asked to approve a resolution permitting a single vote to be held for all nine nominees.
-The resolution will require unanimous approval.
 If there are additional nominees, pursuant to MCAN's advance notice provisions for the nomination of directors, there will be a separate vote for each nominee.
 If the number of nominees exceeds the number of director positions to be filled, the nominees receiving the lowest number of votes will be eliminated and the nominees having the most votes will be elected as directors.